28.5-hour build. Snap a receipt, get auto-categorized groceries + budget tracking. Claude Vision API + Supabase + n8n.

 Getting a real image through Claude's Vision API, parsed cleanly, and stored reliably across a serverless edge function took three architectural pivots.
 The final pipeline is deceptively simple.

-node -e + fs.writeFileSync — no shell interpolation, no corruption.CartLog's design language is precise and data-forward — the same aesthetic as the product itself, applied consistently.
+node -e + fs.writeFileSync — no shell interpolation, no corruption.CartLog's design language is precise and data-forward.
 Finance tools should feel like they're on your side, not anxious to impress you.

 Every tool chosen to minimize ops overhead and maximize iteration speed.
 The goal was a working app — not an architecture demo.